FrakPotatoEater69/Weather-sensor-REST-API-project/README.md

 ﻿# Weather sensor REST API intro
 This is the introductory documentation for my REST API service that allows you to upload, store and search weather data from weather sensors.

 An application was written using Spring Boot, everything was validated using the Hibernate Validator, the database was PostgrSQL.
-I generated the full documentation using Swagger, for your convenience you can find the generated page in the root of the project.
+Also in this project, you can generate full documentation using Swagger by simply following the link localhost:8080/swagger-ui/index.html#/.
+I tried to make it as clear as possible.
 The whole project is also loaded into the Docker container, I used FlyWay to generate tables, you can also find all the SQL scripts, Dockerfile and docker-compose files in the root of the project.
 Also for your convenience, a client for this API was written, the link to it is below!
 Everything works correctly, both through Spring Boot and through the Docker container.

 Now about the project itself, it has 2 main controllers - SensorController and MeasurementController.
 First about the SensorController.